-MPPC's congregation will vote on Sunday, March 2, 9:30 am at all campuses on Session's recommendation to change denominations from the Presbyterian Church (USA), (PC[USA]) to ECO: A Covenant Order of Evangelical Presbyterians (ECO).
-This recommendation, by unanimous vote on June 11, 2013, of MPPC’s Session–active elders and pastors, follows many years of active questioning, praying, fasting, and study.
+MPPC's congregation voted on Sunday, March 2, to approve Session's recommendation to change denominations from the Presbyterian Church (USA), (PC[USA]) to ECO: A Covenant Order of Evangelical Presbyterians (ECO).
+The recommendation by Session was made by unanimous vote on June 11, 2013, following many years of active questioning, praying, fasting, and study.
 With a spirit of love in Christ for the PC(USA) and the Presbytery of San Francisco, MPPC’s leadership is wholeheartedly recommending this course so that we can pursue God’s calling on the church as best we can.

 A message from Elder Ken Perez, on behalf of Session.
 February 16, 2014.